-ART 207 Basic Printmaking
+Basic Printmaking

-This course introduces the student to basic principles in printmaking.
-Individual instruction directed toward each student's development of a strong personal statement in monoprints, woodcuts, and linocuts.
+This course introduces the student to basic principles, materials, and techniques used in printmaking.
+Individual instruction will be directed toward each student's development of a strong personal statement.
+Through lectures, demonstrations, and hands-on experiences, students will become familiar with both traditional and contemporary approaches.